Information and Computer Sciences

 The Academic Program

 Information and computer sciences (ICS) is the study of the description and representation of information and the theory, design, analysis, implementation, and application of algorithmic processes that transform information.
 Students majoring in ICS will learn to use computer systems, a valuable skill which can be applied in all fields of study.
 Students will also learn the scientific principles and technology required to develop new computer systems and applications.
-The curriculum covers all major areas of computer science with special emphasis on software engineering, computer networks, artificial intelligence, human-computer interaction and bioinformatics, and areas uniquely suited to Hawai‘i’s role as a multicultural and geographical center of the Pacific.
+The curriculum covers all major areas of computer science with special emphasis on software engineering and computer networks, areas uniquely suited to Hawai‘i’s role as a multicultural and geographical center of the Pacific.

 To be admitted into the program, first-year students entering UH Manoa directly from high school must first be admitted into the Colleges of Arts and Sciences.
 For continuing students, a cumulative GPA of at least 2.0 is required for admission.